Posted on Leave a comment

 First: What the Nervous System Actually Needs

-• Proper hydration so nerve signals can travel efficiently
+• Proper hydration so signals can travel efficiently

 Electrolytes support: